www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/task-archive/2024-11-22-create-main-guidelines.md

 # Task Description
 * [ ] Create short manifesto like main guidelines,
   where all more complex guidelines have to link to the corresponding guidelines of the manifesto.
-    * [ ] Require that any thing like code needs a reasoning, why it exists.
+    * [ ] Require that anything like code needs a reasoning, why it exists.
       This is especially important for CSS styling.
       View reasoning as a thing, that connects code to semantics and makes it possible for foreigners to continue the reasoning of a certain part of the project.